tinyredinc/notes/real_estate/investor_spv.md

 - Share Transfer - Investors in possession of Class B and Class C preferred shares are prohibited from transferring their shares without the express consent of [INVESTMENT MANAGEMENT INC.].
 Correspondingly, [INVESTMENT MANAGEMENT INC.] holds the primary right of purchase at the same rate.
 Should [INVESTMENT MANAGEMENT INC.] decline this option, other existing preferred shareholders are granted secondary priority to purchase the shares.
 If neither party opts to acquire them, the preferred shares may then be offered for sale on the open market.

+### 11

-### 10. Investment Agreement of [INVESTMENT SPV INC.]
+### 12. Investment Agreement of [INVESTMENT SPV INC.]

 - Investment Package - Investors are offered the opportunity to subscribe to one of the following investment packages:
-    - Package B1: 311.6K CAD for 600 Class B Preferred Share (Fixed Return)
+    - Package B1: 311.6K CAD for 600 Class B Preferred Share with Total Return Swap(Fixed Return)
-    - Package B2: 934.8K CAD for 1,890 Class B Preferred Share (Fixed Return)
+    - Package B2: 934.8K CAD for 1,890 Class B Preferred Share with Total Return Swap(Fixed Return)
-    - Package B3: 1,869.6K CAD for 3,960 Class B Preferred Share (Fixed Return)
+    - Package B3: 1,869.6K CAD for 3,960 Class B Preferred Share with Total Return Swap(Fixed Return)
     - Package C1: 311.6K CAD for 630 Class B Preferred Share (Variable Return)
     - Package C2: 934.8K CAD for 1,950 Class B Preferred Share (Variable Return)
     - Package C3: 1,869.6K CAD for 4,080 Class B Preferred Share (Variable Return)
     - *Note - Guiding Principles for Designing Investment Packages: Subscribing to a larger quantity of shares generally yields a more favorable unit price; fixed return packages typically command a higher price due to the associated costs of hedging market risk.

-### 11. Article of Incorporation for [INVESTMENT MANAGEMENT INC.]

-- The entity should be registered if it does not already exist.